Olatubosun/rocksdb.docs/PlainTable-Format.md

 In-memory Index is built to be as compact as possible.
 On top level, the index is a hash table with each bucket to be either offset in the file or a binary search index.
 The binary search is needed in two cases:

-(1) Hash collisions: two or more prefixes are hashed to the same bucket
+(1) Hash collisions: two or more prefixes are hashed to the same bucket.

 (2) Too many keys for one prefix: need to speed-up the look-up inside the prefix.

 #### Format

-The index consists of two piece of memory: an array for hash buckets, and a buffer containing the binary searchable indexes (call it "binary search buffer" below, and "file" as the SST file).
+The index consists of two pieces of memory: an array for hash buckets, and a buffer containing the binary searchable indexes (call it "binary search buffer" below, and "file" as the SST file).

 Key is hashed to buckets based on hash of its prefix (extracted using Options.prefix_extractor).